eswan18/ethanswan.com/content/speaking/2022-11-08-ml-engineering.md

 ---
-title: "ML Engineering: From Models to Value"
+title: "ML Engineering"
+subtitle: "From models to value"
 date: 2022-11-08
 appearanceType: Conference Talk
 where: University of Cincinnati Data Science Symposium 2022